 Livia Gerber, PhD candidate at the Linguistics Department at Macquarie University, is conducting qualitative research to explore the language learning opportunities a working holiday gap year has to offer.

 The focus lies on the transnational movement to and from Australia by young German-speaking backpackers.
-In 2015, over 14,000 young German nationals embarked on a work and travel gap year, constituting the largest group of working holidaymakers from a non-English speaking background.
+In 2015-16, over 24,000 young German nationals embarked on a work and travel gap year (DIBP, 2016), constituting the largest group of working holidaymakers from a non-English speaking background.
 An exploration of how these young adults navigate their language-related experiences in Australia, and how they position themselves culturally and linguistically within Australian society, are of importance to understanding how they position themselves in global hierarchies of temporary migration and language acquisition.

 Ultimately, this knowledge is fundamental to understanding how young German-speaking adults’ language learning desires and experiences tie in with global discourses of privileged access to linguistic capital and transnational migration.